 - Educate yourself about invasive species.
 Learn about the invasives currently impacting our local area.
 Discover how you can prevent their further spread, and prevent the introduction of new invasive species.

 - Don’t participate in the destruction of cicada habitat.
 Stack vertically, not horizontally.
 Repair what you already have, reuse, recycle and buy an old home.
 Get your books from a library.
 Be fruitful & multiply — but don’t destroy more forests in the process.

 - Plant a tree.

-- Be a citizen scientist and get involved in projects to map cicadas and other insects, so we can truly count their numbers and measure their declines or gains.
+- Be a community scientist and get involved in projects to map cicadas and other insects, so we can truly count their numbers and measure their declines or gains.
 Folks can report Magicicada, when they emerge, to Magicicada.org. iNaturalist is an amazing website to idenitify and report insects in general.

 I’ll likely expand and edit this article over time as I get more information on this topic.
 Feel free to pass only any information via the comments section of the article.